-A simple off-the-shelf portfolio or mutual fund, which is a diversified collection of stocks, bonds, securities, and assets, is a simple investment approach.
-Once you have an investment portfolio, you’ll be faced with the question of how often should you rebalance your portfolio—which can also be as complicated or as simple as you want.
+There are many ways to diversify: A simple off-the-shelf portfolio or mutual fund, which is a diversified collection of stocks, bonds, securities, and/or assets, is one simple approach.
+But once an investor has put together their portfolio, they’ll be faced with the question of how often to rebalance that portfolio.

 What is Portfolio Rebalancing?

-A portfolio is your collection of investments—stocks, bonds, mutual funds, or even commodities and real estate.
-The allocation of those assets should be made with individual risk tolerance and financial goals in mind.
+The allocation of investments in an investor’s portfolio—a combination of assets like stocks, bonds, mutual funds, cryptocurrency, commodities, and real estate—should be made with individual risk tolerance and financial goals in mind.

-If you want to be conservative, then you might go for a less risky portfolio.
-If you are many years away from retiring, so won’t need to pull your money out of your retirement investments soon, then you might be comfortable with a bit more risk.
+A conservative investor might go for a less risky portfolio.
+One who is many years away from retiring and won’t need to pull their money out of retirement investments soon might be comfortable with a bit more risk.

-Over time, however, the different assets have different returns/losses and so the amount of each asset changes—one stock or fund might have such high returns it eventually builds up to be a larger portion of your portfolio than you want.
+Over time, however, the different assets have different returns/losses and so the amount of each asset changes—one stock or fund might have such high returns it eventually grows to be a larger portion of the portfolio than an investor wants.